First death due to COVID-19 in Haryana, 67-year old man from Ambala dies

-"He tested positive for coronavirus around midnight Thursday and passed away around the same time," the health official from Ambala told PTI.
-Haryana has so far reported 29 positive cases of coronavirus.
+"He tested COVID-19 positive at PGIMER (Post Graduate Institute of Medical Education and Research) around midnight Thursday and passed away around the same time," he further said.
+According to the doctor, the patient had no contact history.

+The total number of positive cases of COVID-19 in Haryana is 29..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)